CMBAgents/cmbagent/README.md

 ## Structure

-The RAG agents are defined in a generic way.
+RAG agents are defined in a generic way.
 The core of the code is located in [cmbagent.py](https://github.com/CMBAgents/cmbagent/blob/main/cmbagent/cmbagent.py), which does not reference ACT, Planck, CAMB, etc.

 To generate a RAG agent, create a `.py` and `.yaml` file and place them in the [assistants directory](https://github.com/CMBAgents/cmbagent/tree/main/cmbagent/assistants).
 Additionally, create a directory named after the agent and include associated files in the [data directory](https://github.com/CMBAgents/cmbagent/tree/main/cmbagent/data).

 Apart from the RAG agents, we have assistant agents (engineer and planner) and a code agent (executor).

+## Agents

+All agents inherit from the `BaseAgent` class.
+You can find the definition of `BaseAgent` in the [base_agent.py](https://github.com/CMBAgents/cmbagent/blob/main/cmbagent/base_agent.py) file.

 ## Usage